artofimagination/stereo-calibration-and-vSLAM/README.md

 * **Save settings** - saves all UI control values into a settings npz file.
 Also saves feature specific info and files to locations those name is identical to the settings name.
 Saving the settings will generate a lastSaved folder/folder as well. this is useful for **Default load on startup**
 * **Load settings** - loads saved UI control values and additional data/files
 * **Default load on startup** - when the applciation starts it will immediately load the latest saved settings.
+* **Swap lenses** - each tab has this feature.
+It allows the user to swap left and right cameras in case the app recognized them in the wrong order
+* **Select camera indices** - each tab has this feature.
+It allows the user to custom select a camera device.
+It will exit the app if left and right indices are the same.
+Useful, when there are more than two cameras connected to the system.

 # Stereo Calibration tab
 It allows the user to generate chessboard calibration images and create the calibrate the stereo camera for later depth map streaming.